David H. Schwartz

 In the event of alleged wrongdoing, the corporation's board of directors may appoint a special litigation committee of independent directors to investigate the challenged business transaction.
 To establish the special litigation committee defense, the corporation must prove that the committee members conducted an adequate investigation.
 The traditional summary judgment rules may apply when the special litigation committee defense reaches the trial court.

-How the Law Offices of David H. Schwartz Can Help
+How the Law Offices of David H. Schwartz, INC. Can Help

 California's business judgment rule was established based on the understanding that no one is perfect.
 Directors can make unfortunate mistakes or unpopular business decisions.
 If a director is making an honest effort to promote the company's best interests, but the consequences of the director's decision are unacceptable, this may result in a lawsuit from shareholders.
 Having a knowledgeable business litigation attorney on your side is crucial to protect your rights and for proper guidance.